-Seminar in Art Education S1 or S2 HPW2 C8
+Seminar in Art Education

 The aim of this subject is to provide a general introduction to research in art education.

 Through involvement in this subject students will become familiar with research bearing on major areas of interest in art education.